A Brief History of the Drug War

 In the late 1980s, a political hysteria about drugs led to the passage of draconian penalties in Congress and state legislatures that rapidly increased the prison population.
 In 1985, the proportion of Americans polled who saw drug abuse as the nation's "number one problem" was just 2-6 percent.
 The figure grew through the remainder of the 1980s until, in September 1989, it reached a remarkable 64 percent – one of the most intense fixations by the American public on any issue in polling history.
 Within less than a year, however, the figure plummeted to less than 10 percent, as the media lost interest.
 The draconian policies enacted during the hysteria remained, however, and continued to result in escalating levels of arrests and incarceration.

-The Pendulum is Shifting – Slowly – Toward Sensible Drug Policy
+The New Millenium: The Pendulum Shifts – Slowly – Toward Sensible Drug Policy

 Politicians now routinely admit to having used marijuana, and even cocaine, when they were younger.
 When Michael Bloomberg was questioned during his 2001 mayoral campaign about whether he had ever used marijuana, he said, "You bet I did – and I enjoyed it."
 Barack Obama also candidly discussed his prior cocaine and marijuana use: "When I was a kid, I inhaled frequently – that was the point."

 The assault on American citizens, however, has persisted.
-Bloomberg oversaw a higher rate of low-level marijuana arrests than any mayor in New York City history.
-And Obama, despite advocating for reforms – such as reducing the crack/powder sentencing disparity, ending the ban on federal funding for syringe access programs, and supporting state medical marijuana laws – has yet to shift drug control funding to a health-based approach.
+President Obama, despite advocating for reforms – such as reducing the crack/powder sentencing disparity, ending the ban on federal funding for syringe access programs, and supporting state medical marijuana laws – has yet to shift the majority of drug control funding to a health-based approach.